phalcon-orphanage/docs-internals/reference/variables.rst

 	ZVAL_STRING(some_number, "one hundred", 1);

-	//Reinitialize the variable and change its value to long PHALCON_INIT_VAR(some_number);
+	//Reinitialize the variable and change its value to long PHALCON_INIT_NVAR(some_number);
 	ZVAL_LONG(some_number, 100);

+If a variable is assigned within a cycle or it's re-assigned is important to initialize it to NULL in its declaration.
-When declaring the variables is important to initialize them to NULL.
-By doing this, PHALCON_INIT_VAR will know if the variable needs memory or it already have memory allocated.
+By doing this, PHALCON_INIT_NVAR will know if the variable needs memory or it already have memory allocated.

 Copy-on-Write
 -------------
 All the zval variables that we use in Phalcon are pointers.
 Each pointer points to its value in memory.
 Two pointers may eventually point to the same value in memory:

 .. code-block:: c